Cam engine: Operation

 Some cam engines are two-stroke engines, rather than four-stroke.
-Two modern example are the KamTech and Earthstar, both radial-cam engines.
-In a two-stroke engine, the forces on the piston act uniformly downwards, throughout the cycle.
+In a two-stroke engine, the forces on the piston act uniformly downwards throughout the cycle.
 In a four-stroke engine, these forces reverse cyclically: In the induction phase, the piston is forced upwards, against the reduced induction depression.
 The simple cam mechanism only works with a force in one direction.
 In the first Michel engines, the cam had two surfaces, a main surface on which the pistons worked when running and another ring inside this that gave a desmodromic action to constrain the piston position during engine startup.

 Usually, only one cam is required, even for multiple cylinders.
 Most cam engines were thus opposed twin or radial engines.
 An early version of the Michel engine was a rotary engine, a form of radial engine where the cylinders rotate around a fixed crank.